AlphaPose: A Comprehensive Guide to Pose Estimation

 AlphaPose is a multi-person pose estimation model that uses computer vision and deep learning techniques to detect and predict human poses from images and videos in real time.
 It powers applications in various fields such as medicine, sports analytics, action recognition, motion capture, movement analysis, VR, and AR.

-Whole-body pose estimation is difficult and currently faces various challenges such as:
+However, whole-body pose estimation is difficult and currently faces various challenges, such as:

-- Real-Time: Needing to be fast enough to run in real-time for applications like video analysis.
+• Real-Time: Must be fast enough to run in real-time for applications like video analysis.

 What is AlphaPose?